A kind of Lagrangian chaotic property of the Arnold-Beltrami-Childress flow: Ultra-chaos in the ABC flows

-Let $x(t)$, $y(t)$ and $z(t)$ represent the location coordinates of a fluid particle, $\dot{x}(t)$, $\dot{y}(t)$ and $\dot{z}(t)$ denote their temporal derivatives, respectively.
-Thus, in the Lagrangian sense, the motion of a fluid particle of the ABC flow, which is reported to be a typical chaotic dynamical system in many cases, is governed by
+Let $x(t)$, $y(t)$ and $z(t)$ represent the location coordinates of a fluid particle, and $\dot{x}(t)$, $\dot{y}(t)$ and $\dot{z}(t)$ denote their temporal derivatives.
+Thus, in the Lagrangian sense, the motion of a fluid particle in ABC flow (\ref{ABC-0}) is governed by

 with the initial condition